All 26 Kefalonia Sightseeing

-The Monastery of Panagia Atros is dedicated to the Virgin Mary and stands at an altitude of 500 metres, on the top of a green hill, a few kilometres from Poros.
+The Monastery of Panagia Atros is dedicated to the Virgin Mary and stands at an altitude of 500 meters, on the top of a green hill, a few kilometers from Poros.
 Originally built in the 8th century, this is the oldest monastery of Kefalonia and it has been destroyed and rebuilt 17 times.
 The monastery celebrates on the 8th of September.

 This is a lovely monastery close to Platies village.
 A legend says that is was founded by Saint Francis of Assisi and its name is actually a corruption of the word Assisi.
 Since the 16th century, the monastery is reported as an Orthodox convent.

 In a distance of 9 km south of Agia Afimia, there is the Monastery of Virgin Themata.
 It is located in a plateau of Mount Dinati and it is surrounded by lovely greenery.